Diamondbacks vs. Dodgers Player Props Betting Odds

-Mookie Betts and Corbin Carroll are two of the players with prop bets available when the Los Angeles Dodgers and the Arizona Diamondbacks square off at Dodger Stadium on Tuesday (at 10:10 PM ET).
+Player prop bet odds for Mookie Betts, Corbin Carroll and others are available when the Los Angeles Dodgers host the Arizona Diamondbacks at Dodger Stadium on Wednesday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!